Glucose Goddess recipes promise stable energy and minimal midday hunger pangs - 5 to try

 If you’re a fan of a savoury breakfast, like an omelette, then look no further than this rather egg-cellent (sorry) take on the quick and easy classic which includes a handful of cherry tomatoes, feta and butter.

 What a nutritionist thinks?
-“Eggs are a fantastic start to the day for many reasons and first thing in the morning you need a simple tasty recipe like this one to follow,” Cohen says.
+“Eggs are a fantastic start to the day for many reasons.
+First thing in the morning, you'll appreciate a simple - yet tasty - recipe like this one to follow,” Cohen says.

 “The high protein content will keep you feeling full until lunch without a blood sugar spike or crash during the morning.”